sakisv/noclickops/README.md

 # NoClickOps

+## What it is

-A tool to see which and how much of your AWS infrastructure is captured in terraform.
+Noclickops intents to be a simple tool to see which and how many of your AWS resources are captured in terraform.

+## What it isn't

+1. Complete

+It only checks the resources listed below.
+It's not and it has no intention of becoming a tool that will list every single possible resource.
+It's meant to be informational, to help you find the biggest gaps in your terraform coverage.

+2. Replacement for terraform's [list](https://developer.hashicorp.com/terraform/language/block/tfquery/list)/[import](https://developer.hashicorp.com/terraform/language/block/import) tools

+Noclickops' intention is to help you decide which resources should take precedence over others, and then use terraform's tools to list and import resources to your code.

+3. Replacement for tools like [terraformer](https://github.com/GoogleCloudPlatform/terraformer/)

+Same as above, the intention is to guide your decisions, it is not and will not become a tool to generate terraform code.

 ## How it works